ismailmubarik/AWS-SAA-C02-Course/12-RDS/notes.md

 tied to more people, that's fine.

 ### Aurora Global Database
+Allows you to replicate your database from a master region to 5 secondary AWS regions.
 Replication from primary cluster volume to secondary replicas for read operations.